Skip to content

 If you're part of a community that values transparency, inclusivity, and collective decision-making, DAOs are the ideal solution.
 They are particularly useful in scenarios such as:

-- A decentralized finance (DeFi) protocol that requires ongoing governance for upgrades and changes
+• A DeFi protocol that requires ongoing governance for upgrades and changes

 This is not an exhaustive list and DAOs can be adapted to a wide range of use cases.
 The key is that they empower communities to self-organize and govern themselves without relying on traditional hierarchical structures.